 Name Type Presence Permitted Subtrees Excluded Subtrees Entire Namespace Exclusion dNSName MUST The CA MUST confirm that the Applicant has registered If at least one dNSName instance is present in the permittedSubtre es, the CA MAY indicate one or more subordinate If no dNSName instance is present in the permittedSubtre es, then the CA MUST include a zero-length the dNSName or has been authorized by the domain registrant to act on the registrant's behalf.
-See Section 3.2.2.4. domains to be excluded. dNSName to indicate no domain names are permitted. iPAddress MUST The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
+See Section 3.2.2.4. domains to be excluded. dNSName to indicate no domain names are permitted.
+The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
 See Section 3.2.2.5.
 If at least one iPAddress instance is present in the permittedSubtre es, the CA MAY indicate one or more subdivisions of those ranges to be excluded.
 If no IPv4 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0.0/0 being excluded.
-If no IPv6 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded. directoryNa me MUST The CA MUST confirm the Applicant's and/or Subsidiary's name attributes such that It is NOT RECOMMENDED to include values within excludedSubtree s.
+If no IPv6 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded.
+The CA MUST confirm the Applicant' s and/or Subsidiary 's name attributes It is NOT RECOMMENDED to include values within excludedSubtree s.
 The CA MUST include a value within permittedSubtre es, and as such, this does not apply.
-See the Excluded Subtrees all requirements for certificate more. s issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms (See Section 7.1.4).
-See below See below See below value
+See the Excluded Subtrees iPAddress directoryNa MUST such that all certificate more. s issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms (See Section 7.1.4).